mcogswell/mcogswell.github.com/cat_vis/index.md

 </figure>
 {:.zoom_img}

-The top of each side contains one of the "gradient" images this method outputs, but I haven't told you about the bottom quite yet.
+The top of each side contains one of the "gradient" images the method produces, which means that changing the non-gray pixels in the original image will likely raise the activation of the corresponding neuron (`conv1_4` or `conv_65`).
+It's sometimes hard
-The problem with these visualizations is that it can sometimes be hard to figure out exactly what about the highlighted pixels the CNN responds to.
-One good way to figure this out is to look at "gradient" patches in other images which highly activate the same neuron.
-On the left of the bottom images are these patches cropped from their images (taken from the ILSVRC 2012 validation set).
-On the right are the corresponding cropped "gradient" images (black diagonals and red blobs).
-As you might already know, `conv1` learns to look for simple features like oriented edges and colored blobs.
+to figure out exactly what about the highlighted pixels the CNN responds to.
+One good way to do it is to look at "gradient" patches in other images which highly activate the same neuron, so on the left of the bottom images are these patches cropped from their images (taken from the ILSVRC 2012 validation set).
+On the right are the corresponding "gradient" image patches (black diagonals and red blobs; cropped from the whole gradient image).
+As you might already know, `conv1` learns to look for simple features which are easy to relate pixels; e.g., oriented edges and colored blobs.

+If you're familiar with the type 2 visualizations from previous section then you might wonder why these visualizations are much larger and mostly gray.
+Typically the non-gray section is cropped out of the gray because the gray sections have 0 gradient and are uninformative, as in the bottom part of the visualization.
+To keep later in mind I leave the whole image intact, which means it's mostly gray and insignificant, but location information is preserved.

 <figure markdown="1">
 ![conv2](imgs/conv2.png){:.center}